lnls-sirius/pru-serial485/README.md

 ### Building the library

-Enter the folder `src` and run the script `library_build.sh`.
+Enter the folder `src` and run `make install`.
 This will compile PRU and host codes, install it to your Beaglebone and create a Python module to use these libraries.